angelynaliem/angelynaliem/README.md

 # Hello 👋 , I'm Angelyn.

-### I am currently learning Full Stack Web Development at Lambda School.
-I enjoy coding and am fascinated by what software engineers can do.
-I hope to soon be able to contribute to my community using my coding skills.
+### I enjoy coding and am fascinated by what software engineers can do.
+I hope to be able to contribute to my community using my coding skills.

-- 🌱  I’m currently learning HTML, CSS, Javascript, React, Node, and Python
+- 🌱  My main stack: HTML, CSS, Javascript, React, NodeJS, and Python.
+My work-in-progress portfolio is www.angelynaliem.com
-- ⚡  Fun fact: My most enjoyable time during coding school is when I was doing state management using Redux!
-I also make pretty good cinnamon buns.
+- ⚡  Fun fact: I love learning and one of the best things about having kids is that I get to re-learn what I wish I had learned better when I was little.
+I also get to learn and play a bunch of new and cool games like Bakugan and Pokemon.